toyaokeke/MechCombatGame/README.md

 ### Heads Up Display

-The heads up display (HUD) is where you will see your character's health, stamina, attack energy and other things.
-The full view of the HUD is shown below:
+The heads up display (HUD) is where you will see your character's health, stamina, attack energy, etc. The full view of the HUD is shown below:

 ![HUD Reference](docs/img/Instructions/HUDReference.png)